Grand-Federation/Grand-Federation-Rules/index.md

-# Grand Federation Combat Regulations (04/5/22)
+# Grand Federation Combat Regulations (05/16/22)

 ## FORWARD

 Please use common sense, just because something isn't mentioned in the rules does not mean it is OK.
 If something is not explicitly banned but is clearly being used in an attempt to circumvent the rules, it is not allowed.
 If something is not covered here but deemed to be disallowed by the defending officer, stop doing it for the time being until it is reviewed by Grand Federation leadership to determine if it should or shouldn't be allowed and we will follow up with you when such decision is made.
+Our rules are not difficult to follow; if you're having to sit there and do a bunch of calculations about whether what you're doing is against the rules, your intent probably is to screw with people rather than fight in good faith, so don't do it.
+Any hard limit numbers are limits, not goals.

 We are generally lax on rules enforcement because we believe in innovating new ideas for combat, and we would rather not disrupt combat flow if infractions are not particularly severe.
 Please do not use this to be a rules-lawyering asshole; we will know, and if you want to act stupid, we will treat you that way.